mikrono/tModLoaderWiki_kr_ko/ModWall.md

 Allows you to determine what happens when the tile at the given coordinates is killed or hit with a hammer.
 Fail determines whether the tile is mined (whether it is killed).

-### public virtual Color?
-MapColor(int i, int j)
+### public virtual ushort GetMapOption(int i, int j)

-Allows you to customize this wall's map color based on the given coordinates.
-See the mapColor field for more information.
-Returns the mapColor field by default.
+Allows you to choose which minimap entry the wall at the given coordinates will use.
+0 is the first entry added by AddMapEntry, 1 is the second entry, etc. Returns 0 by default.

 ### public virtual void ModifyLight(int i, int j, ref float r, ref float g, ref float b)